emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-### Extras
+## Extras

-#### Administration widgets
+### Administration widgets

 This module already comes with an administration widget called `WidgetProps`, which you can find in `assets/adminhtml/components`.
 This widget is the one responsible for storing the component props on the database.
 If you plan to change or add more administration widgets remember to properly clear the `adminhtml` cache as well (which will be located in `pub/static/adminhtml/THEME_DIR`).
 Otherwise you might not see any changes during development.

 As an additional note, the `Widget\Instance` class on the `Magento_Widget` module is overriden to allow props to be provided as an object once they are pushed to frontend.
 Check out the `Vue\Widget\Model\Widget\Intance` class for details.

-#### Logs
+### Logs

-This module implements a simple logger class that can be injected into any block class.
+This module implements a simple logger class that can be injected into any block through dependency injection.
 Many of the examples use this class to generate debugging messages.
 You can find these messages on `var/log/vuewidget.log`.
-Remember to activate *developer mode* beforehand.
+Remember to activate *developer mode* before starting.

 ## TODOs

- - [ ] Fix importing modules using desctructuring.
+ - [ ] Fix importing Magento modules using destructuring.
  - [ ] Production builds.

 ## License